In the top right corner in Interaxo you will find the search field. Enter the text to search for.

 - Enter the search text in the search field and click on the Search button

 The search results are displayed on a separate page.
-You can refine the search result by changing your search string and/or using standard the Windows search functionality.
+You can refine the search result by changing your search string and/or using the standard Windows search functionality.
 This is described further down.